itsjunetime/smserver/README.md

 - [x] Access to camera roll on web interface
 - [x] Viewing and sending of read receipts
 - [x] Graphic displays for reactions
-- [x] Information on web page about battery life
+- [x] Information on web page about battery life and charging state
 - [x] Display when other party starts typing
 - [x] Ability to send chat indicators when you start typing
 - [x] Subject lines for texts on web interface